CausaLM: Causal Model Explanation Through Counterfactual Language Models: Data

 \subsection{Product and Movie Reviews}

-Following the running example of Section \ref{sec:motivation}, we start by looking for prominent sentiment classification datasets.
+Following the running example of Section \ref{sec:intro}, we start by looking for prominent sentiment classification datasets.
 Specifically, we look for datasets where the domain entails a rich description where \textit{Adjectives} could play a vital role.
 With enough variation in the structure and length of examples, we hope that \textit{Adjectives} would have a significant effect.
 Another key aspect is the number of training examples.
 To be able to amplify the correlation between the treated concept (\textit{Adjectives}) and the label, we need to be able to omit some training examples.
 For instance, if we omit most of the positive texts describing a \textit{Political Figure}, we can create a correlation between the negative label and that politician.
 We need a dataset that will allow us to do that and still have enough training data to properly train modern DNN classification models.

-Another concept we wish to estimate its causal effect on sentiment classification is \textit{Topics} (see Section \ref{sec:tasks} for an explanation on how we compute the topic distribution).
+We also wish to estimate the causal effect of the concept of \textit{Topics} on sentiment classification (see Section \ref{sec:tasks} for an explanation on how we compute the topic distribution).
 To be able to observe the causal effect of \textit{Topics}, some variation is required in the \textit{Topics} discussed in the texts.
 For that, we use data originating from several different domains, where different, unrelated products or movies are being discussed.
 In this section we focus on the description of the dataset we have generated, and explain how we manipulate the data in order to generate various degrees of concept-label correlations.

 Considering these requirements and the concepts for which we wish to estimate the causal effect on model performance, we choose to combine two datasets, spanning five domains.
 The product dataset we choose is widely used in the NLP domain adaptation literature, and is taken from~\citet{blitzer2007biographies}.
 It contains four different domains: \textit{Books}, \textit{DVD}, \textit{Electronics} and \textit{Kitchen Appliances}.
 The movie dataset is the IMDB movie review dataset, taken from~\citet{maas2011learning}.
 In both datasets, each example consists of a review and a rating ($0$-$5$ stars).
 Reviews with $rating > 3$ were labeled positive, those with $rating < 3$ were labeled negative, and the rest were discarded because their polarity was ambiguous.
 The product dataset is comprised of $1,000$ positive and $1,000$ negative examples for each of the four domains, for a total of $4,000$ positive and $4,000$ negative reviews.
 The \textit{Movies} dataset is comprised of $25,000$ negative and $25,000$ positive reviews.
 To construct our combined dataset, we randomly sample $1,000$ positive and $1,000$ negative reviews from the \textit{Movies} dataset and add these alongside the product dataset reviews.
 Our final combined dataset amounts to a total of $10,000$ reviews, balanced across all five domains and both labels.